ace-ecosystem/ACE/docs/installation.rst

 Troubleshooting & Help
 ----------------------

 There are a couple snags and gotchas that you can run into when installing ACE.
 This section will detail a few, but it's still a work in process.
-So, please send any issues or questions to ace-support@integraldefense.com.
-Please include as much detail as possible and we will get back to you as soon as we can.
-Thanks!

 SSL Errors
 ++++++++++